 The HuffPost also reported that a poll conducted by the website showed that the majority of Americans disagree with the cuts.
 A poll conducted in December 2012 found that 16 percent of Americans said the proposal to switch to chained CPI was a good idea, while 54 percent said it was a bad idea.
 The disapproval crossed party lines as “56 percent of Republicans, 67 percent of Democrats and 46 percent of independents saying they thought the proposal was a bad idea.”

 We will continue to update you on potential cuts, as more news comes out.
 If you have questions about applying for disability benefits, contact a Tulsa Social Security Disability attorney.
-We offer free consultations, and you may reach us by phone at (918) 265-1404.
+We offer free evaluations of your case, and you may reach us by phone at (918) 265-1404.
 Contact us today to learn more about your rights.

 Troutman & Troutman, P.C. – Tulsa Social Security Disability lawyers